 F3.
 The negative work environment at the High School caused over 40 percent of the certificated staff to terminate their employment at the end of the 2013-14 school year.
+(Note: From page 4-"Interviewees indicated the new administration had created a negative work environment and there was a lack of an identifiable chain of command.")

-During the 2013-14 school year, there were 14 teachers at the high school; between March 1, 2015 and August 11, 2015, six (6) teachers notified the District that they were leaving.
+During the 2013-14 school year, there were 14 teachers at the high school; between March 1, 2015 and August 11, 2015, six (6) teachers notified the district that they were leaving.
 Of the 6 teachers who left, two (2) teachers retired; their retirement had been planned for some time.
-One (1) of the teachers who resigned secured a position as a Principal/Superintendent in August 2014: that teacher left for professional advancement.
-One (1) teacher let the District superintendent know in January 2014 that he/she may be leaving for personal reasons unrelated to district business.
-Two (2) others also later left for personal reasons unrelated to District business.
+One (1) of the teachers who resigned secured a position as a Principal/Superintendent in August 2014.
+That teacher left for professional advancement.
+One (1) teacher let the district superintendent know in January 2014 that he/she may be leaving for personal/family reasons unrelated to district business.
+Two (2) others also left for personal/family reasons unrelated to district business.

-Two (2) of the six (6) teachers indicated that they were/are interested in returning to the District.
+Two (2) of the six (6) teachers indicated they were/are interested in returning to the District.

-The site principal for 2013-14 left at the end of the school year, after serving for one year.
+The PAHS site principal for 2013-14 left at the end of the school year, after serving for one year.

 Recruiting and retaining teachers and administrators at this District is, historically, an ongoing challenge.
-The District loses teachers every year for a variety of reasons: their spouse cannot get a job, housing (the cost of living here is very expensive), some do not like the weather or how remote it is, they are lonely, they obtain a higher-paid position elsewhere, etc.
+The District loses teachers every year for a variety of reasons: their spouse cannot get a job, housing (the cost of living here is very expensive), some do not like the weather or how remote it is, they are lonely, they obtain a higher paid position elsewhere, etc.